 60% (24) of the top 40 sites had their checkout button above the fold on their mobile cart page.

 But again, this is a usability tweak — where the checkout button is doesn’t affect a users desire to checkout.
+So should this be a best practice?
+What does the AB testing data say?

-Thus we have only tested this once.
+Because this is a usability tweak, we have only tested this once.

 Growth Rock Recommendation: You can test this as your results may vary (very few UX trends apply to every site) but we’d suggest focusing efforts on bigger potential wins.